 This article establishes procedural guidelines for the evaluation of the environmental factors concerning activities within the jurisdiction of the Authority and in accordance with State Guidelines.
 Where conflicts exist between this article and State Guidelines, the State Guidelines shall prevail except where this article is more restrictive.

 Section 3.
 This resolution shall become effective upon adoption.

-PASSED AND ADOPTED this day of , seconded by Member , 1998, upon motion of Member , and carried by the following vote:
+PASSED AND ADOPTED this day of , 1998, upon motion of Member

+, seconded by Member , and carried by the following vote:

 AYES:

-NOES
+NOES:

+NULLI,

 ABSENT: